When I was 8 years old, my parents took me aside one day and asked me a question.

 But I was informed that she already existed, and a simple explanation was given concerning my father's previous marriage and another daughter.
 I wasn't given a choice.
 She was coming, like it or not.

-I can see now that having her in our homemade life more interesting, more fun, livelier, and much more family oriented.
+I can see now that having her in our home made life is more interesting, more fun, livelier, and much more family-oriented.
 I liked having someone who was so much like me.
 I could relate to her.
-Even today we have a lot in common, from decorating to food likes—we are sisters.
+Even today, we have a lot in common —from decorating to our food preferences—we are sisters.

-How would I like a have a big sister?
+How would I like to have a big sister?
 I'd like one, thank you.

 1 comment: